 ⚠️ Risks & Challenges

-Digital Dependency: Success tied heavily to social media virality.
+Digital Dependency: The campaign's success was tied to social media virality.
+As platforms evolve, the strategy must adapt.

 2010s: Personalization Boom